gavocanov/klisp/README.md

 from the excellent [mordant](https://github.com/ajalt/mordant) and [colormath](https://github.com/ajalt/colormath) libs, originally only for JVM.

+I'm using here a [derivative lexer](http://matt.might.net/articles/parsing-with-derivatives/) which I ported from [scala](http://matt.might.net/articles/parsing-with-derivatives/code/combined.tar.gz) to kotlin, pretty happy with it.

 ## build

 * ```make dirmake``` - to prepare native target dirs